 High Quality Professional Development (HQPD) for Gifted Service in General Education Settings

 The Operating Standards for Identifying and Serving Students Who are Gifted require general education teachers who are designated providers of gifted education services to receive high-quality professional development in gifted education.
-This professional development must meet eight gifted education competencies and include a minimum of thirty clock hours during year one and a minimum of thirty clock hours during year two with additional clock hours in subsequent years.
 These teachers also receive ongoing support from an educator with gifted licensure or endorsement.

 Gifted Education Professional Development Resources